 Clara herself joined the Women's Freedom League and became active in women's suffrage, something she had been interested in at least since her fourth form when she declared at a school debate: 'One honourable member spoke so well that we think she ought to be an MP.'

 The various members of the Whitechapel group lived and worked closely together, enjoying a fertile cross-pollination of ideas and friendships.
 Goldstein and Rosenberg regularly walked the three or so miles from their homes in Whitechapel to the Slade in Gower Street, to save on fares, and they, and Bomberg and Rodker all fell in love with Sonia Cohen, a local seamstress whom Rodker later married.
-After the war, Jacob Kramer's sister Sarah married his Slade friend William Patrick Roberts (1895–1980), and Simy Weinstein and Clara Birnberg married in the middle of it, in 1916, and their daughter Theodora was born the following year.
+After the war, Jacob Kramer's sister Sarah married his Slade friend William Patrick Roberts (1895–1980), and Simy Weinstein and Clara Birnberg reportedly married in the middle of it, in 1916, and their daughter Theodora was born the following year.

 As war was declared, Weinstein, a confirmed pacifist whose brother had been sent to Siberia for refusing to fight in the Russian army, joined the No-Conscription Fellowship, as did Gertler and Rodker, and he and Birnberg spent much of 1914–1916 campaigning against conscription.
 Goldstein was unable to enlist owing to his not having been naturalised, so took up a teaching post as Art Master at nearby Toynbee Arts Club.